openprocurement/openregistry.assets.basic/docs/source/standard/basicAsset.rst

     This may also be used to present codes from an internal classification scheme.

-    One of the possible additional classifiers is CPVS.
+    One of the possible additional classifiers is CAVS.

 :unit:
     :ref:`Unit`, required